 In terms of overall revenue, online poker exceeded PokerStars online casino (slots and table games) until May.
-Online poker revenue peaked in April 2020 at just over $5.25 million when online casino brought in $5.20 million.
+Online poker revenue peaked in April 2020 at just over $5.25 million, while online casino brought in $5.20 million.

-More recently, monthly totals for online have settled back closer to what the site earned during its first months, while casino maintains momentum made during the pandemic closures.
+More recently, monthly totals for online have settled back closer to what the site earned during its first months, while casino maintains the momentum it gained during the pandemic closures.
 PokerStars Casino revenue peaked in May with $6.29 million, and these verticals have brought in $37.74 million in revenue in year one (through September).
 Compare that with $32.74 million for online poker.

 Here’s a month-by-month overview of PokerStars PA revenue totals for its first year, with the October figures still pending.